-Attending a formal event at Le Cordon Bleu in London was probably one of my favourite dining experiences of 2024.
+Attending a formal event at CORD by Le Cordon Bleu in London was probably one of my favourite dining experiences of 2024.

 I went on Monday (September 16) to the Le Cordon Bleu awards ceremony with my mum as a treat for her birthday.

-All the contestants who had taken part in the competition were at the restaurant, waiting to find out who would be jetting off to France to study cooking under some of the great chefs on the continent.
+All the contestants who had taken part in the competition were at the restaurant, waiting to find out who would be studying at the London college as well as a visit to the Andros factory in France.

 But before that, it was dinner, and, as much as I was looking forward to the event, I was a little apprehensive about the menu—half of the dishes featured ingredients I had never tried before, including venison, lobster, and sea urchin.